alexcoder04/shclrz/README.md

 ## TODOs

  - [X] read stdin and output colorized version to stdout
- - [ ] a menu with choosing a color, that outputs the appropriate ANSI sequence
+ - [X] a menu with choosing a color, that outputs the appropriate ANSI sequence
- - [ ] 256 color support
+ - [ ] 256-color support
+ - [ ] Makefile and PKGBUILD for installing
+ - [ ] manpage